 - The identification of any other objections you have filed, or have had filed on your behalf, in any other class action cases in the last four years; and

 - A statement indicating whether you intend to appear at the Final Approval Hearing.

-If you do not timely and validly make your objection, you will be deemed to have waived all objections and will not be entitled to speak at the Final Approval Hearing.
-If you exclude yourself from the Settlement, you cannot file an objection.
+If you did not timely and validly make your objection, you will be deemed to have waived all objections and will not be entitled to speak at the Final Approval Hearing.
+If you excluded yourself from the Settlement, you cannot file an objection.

-If you file and serve a written objection and statement of intent to appear, you may appear at the Final Approval Hearing, either in person or through your personal counsel hired at your own expense, to object to the fairness, reasonableness, or adequacy of the Settlement.
+If you filed and served a written objection and statement of intent to appear, you may appear at the Final Approval Hearing, either in person or through your personal counsel hired at your own expense, to object to the fairness, reasonableness, or adequacy of the Settlement.

-If you wish to object, you must file your objection with the Court, and also mail a copy of your objection to the attorneys representing the Plaintiffs and the Settlement Class and the attorney representing Epic Games at the address below, filed with the Court and postmarked no later than April 12, 2021.
+If you wished to object, you must have filed your objection with the Court, and also mailed a copy of your objection to the attorneys representing the Plaintiffs and the Settlement Class and the attorney representing Epic Games at the addresses below, filed with the Court and postmarked no later than April 12, 2021.